adityajadhav26/flask-api-task-prequin/README.md

 To run these tests, follow these steps:

-1. Save the test code in a file named `test_app.py` in the same directory as your `app.py`.
+1. The test code is saved in a file named `test_app.py` in the same directory as your `app.py`.
 2. Run the tests using the following command:
     ````
    python -m unittest test_app